vekatze/neut/book/src/terms.md

 ### Semantics

-A term-level `inline` is the same as a term-level `define`, except that the resulting function is always expanded at compile-time.
+A term-level `inline` is the same as a term-level `define`, except that the resulting function is always expanded at compile time.

 ### Type